A timeline of 19th-century America

 Robert Fulton creates the first submarine

-Louisiana Territory sold to US
+April 11: France offers Louisiana Territory to US for $15 million

 Population of Louisiana Territory: 10,350 non-Native American, 15% of which are slaves; 3/5 of inhabitants are Americans